 From historical houses to modern marvels of construction, Doors Open Ontario showcases the buildings, natural spaces, infrastructure and cultural landscapes that shape and define our communities.

-In 2018, Ontario commemorates 100 years since women’s suffrage and the equality movement in Ontario’s pluralistic society.
-As the Trust explores the province’s efforts to move "toward a fair and just society," Doors Open Ontario will provide an opportunity to visit some of the buildings and sites associated with this movement.
+In 2018, the Ontario Heritage Trust is exploring the theme of 100 years of women’s rights and suffrage, looking back to the end of the First World War – a time that saw great change for women in our society.
+Throughout the year, the Trust will be sharing stories about Ontario’s trailblazing women and the enduring fight for equality.
+Doors Open Ontario will provide an opportunity to visit interesting sites that relate to this chapter in our history.
 Possible related sites could include: meeting halls, churches, government buildings, homes of women who were central to this struggle, union buildings and other public spaces that hosted important events in the struggle for women’s rights.

 Since the program was launched in 2002, over 7.3 seven million visits have been made to thousands of unique buildings and spaces.
 The Doors Open Ontario program also has a big impact on local communities, with participants spending more than $13.1 million during their travels in 2017 as they learned about heritage conservation, local history and had fun.

 Join the millions of visitors who have had a great Doors Open Ontario experience and start planning your excursion today.

 What story will you discover in 2018?

 - 45 events hosted in 170 communities, representing 81 municipalities and 1,215 sites

 - Number of volunteer hours needed to run all local events: 48,000+